Pushpendra766/farm-rent/README.md

 # What is Farm Rent ?

-This is a web application for a farming tools rental service built using ReactJS and Tailwind CSS.
+Farm Rent is a web application for a farming tools rental service built using ReactJS and Tailwind CSS.

 You can see the live preview [here](https://farmrent.netlify.app/)